Financial services to Japan

 Japan has the second largest pool of investable wealth in the world.
-Assets held by Japanese households were valued at JPY1630 trillion of which:
+Assets held by Japanese households are valued at JPY 1,706 trillion as of December 2015 of which:

-The Japanese Government Pension Investment Fund (GPIF), the world’s largest pension fund with assets under management of over JPY127 trillion as at June 2014, is taking measures to shift their asset allocation strategies to better match their long-term pension liabilities.
+The Japanese Government Pension Investment Fund (GPIF), the world’s largest pension fund with assets under management of over JPY139.8 trillion as of December 2015, is taking measures to shift their asset allocation strategies to better match their long-term pension liabilities.

 In October 2014, the GPIF announced a change to its investment portfolio allocation, decreasing domestic fixed-income from 60 to 35 per cent and increasing the:

 - share of domestic equities from 12 to 25 per cent